sfjsecurity/sfjsecurity/README.md

 ## Objective

-My journey into technology led me to develop a strong interest in cybersecurity and understanding how systems are protected.
-Through hands-on labs and continuous learning, I’m building practical security and analytical skills focused on detection and response.
+My journey into tech led me to develop a strong interest in cybersecurity and understanding how systems are protected.
+Through hands on labs and continuous learning, I am building practical security and analytical skills focused on detection and response.
 My goal is to join a Security Operations Center as a Tier 1 SOC Analyst and continue growing as a blue team professional.

 ## Skills